F00LSPARADISE/Test/README.md

 Boundaries | Hugs? ✓✓ | Cuddles? ✓✓ | Kisses? ✓✓ | I don't mind at all!! ^_^ You can do any of these freely!

+As for like rp stuff, please ask!
+I don't tend to do serious rps (I'm rusty okay), but I am always down to joke around!!
+I don't tend to engage with strangers when it comes to this, but again, feel free to ask

 Any interaction is welcome, don't be shy; I love talking and making new friends!!
 If you want my attention, and I'm not responding, I may be afk!
 Whisper and I will be more likely to answer ty!!

 Interests: Gorillaz, FNAF (Games + Movies), Digimon, Marvel, DC, JJBA, OP, WC, And many more!
 If you wanna know if I like something, just ask!
 Maybe I've heard of it